 There are four main steps involved when you create a website:

 - Establish your website objectives.
-For instance: to find more customers, support existing customers or sell directly online.
+For instance: to find more customers, spread thought leadership, support existing customers or sell directly online.

 - Create the site.
 Build the pages and add appropriate text, images and other media.

 - Publish your company website.
-Use a web hosting service to put your website where other people can find it.
+Use a web hosting service that provides fast access to your website and plenty of bandwidth to ensure it won't fall over the more popular it becomes.

 You need to get several key elements right to make your site easy to use: